Mitsubishi Diamante: North America

-The Diamante sedan was first sold in the US in spring 1991 for model year 1992, replacing the Sigma.
-Mitsubishi Motors North America sourced their Diamante hardtop sedans from Japan and the wagons, introduced in late 1992 for model year 1993, from Australia.
+The Diamante sedan was first sold in the US in spring 1991 for the 1992 model year, replacing the Sigma.
+Mitsubishi Motors North America sourced their Diamante hardtop sedans from Japan and the wagons, introduced in late 1992 for the 1993 model year from Australia.
 The Diamante was originally available in two trim levels, the base and LS, and only as FWD automatics.
 The base model used the 6G72 3.0-liter V6 rated at 175 hp, and shared with the Diamante wagon.
 The LS sedan got a dual-cam version of the 6G72, rated at 202 hp.
 Standard equipment for ES included central locking, driver's airbag, power windows and power mirrors.
 Optional was ABS, cruise control, alloys and sunroof.
 The LS added alloy wheels, cruise control and ABS to the standard equipment list.
 A manual sunroof and leather were optional.

 With the 1993 model year update, there were minor equipment changes, and the base Diamante gained the ES suffix.
 The station wagon also became available during 1993.
 When the Diamante was updated in 1994, sedans received revised taillamps, and a four-spoke steering wheel with audio controls.
 All models now included a passenger side airbag and cruise control as standard.
 For the LS, the manual sunroof was deleted from the option list and replaced with a CD player, power sunroof and traction control.
 Anti-lock brakes were standard on the LS and optional on the ES and wagon.
 For the 1995 model year, the ES sedan was relegated to fleet sales, leaving only the LS sedan and the station wagon available to the general public.
 For 1996, only the ES and LS sedan remained and were made available only to rental car companies.